 - Birds are a good indicator of ecosystem quality and condition as they are high up the food chain; if birds are doing well, it's likely bugs, worms, plants and other life forms they feed on down the chain are doing well too.

-The results of this survey reflect the amazing efforts of restoration teams from the community, DoC and council in enhancing habitats and controlling pests on islands and in the larger mainland park areas in the Waitākere and Hunua ranges.
+The results of this survey reflect the amazing efforts of restoration teams from the community, Auckland Council and DoC in enhancing habitats and controlling pests on islands and in the larger mainland park areas in the Waitākere and Hunua ranges.

 Make your backyard a pest-free haven for birds this spring by taking three simple actions: